-It’s impossible to have a smooth surface with OSB, unless you cover it with something like drywall.
-The texture will not go away even if you paint an OSB panel.
+Having a smooth surface with OSB garage walls is impossible unless you cover it with something like drywall.
+The texture will not go away even if you paint an OSB garage wall panel.

 But if you’re not looking for silky smooth walls, or if the OSB will be hidden behind other things (such as in storage shelves), then OSB is a great choice considering its low price.

-I don’t recommend OSB for small projects however.
-Tough cut edges make it difficult to cut clean lines and attach other pieces of OSB or wood.
+I don’t recommend OSB for small projects, however.
+Tough-to-cut edges make it difficult to cut clean lines and attach other pieces of OSB or wood.

 What is OSB Like to Work With?

-OSB has some unique quirks that will affect how (and where) you use it.
+OSB has unique quirks that will affect how (and where) you use it.

-Since it is not one continuous piece of wood, OSB is not as rigid as plywood and tends to flex or bounce more.
+Since it is not one continuous piece of wood, OSB garage walls aren’t as rigid as plywood and tends to flex or bounce more.
 Therefore, in applications like flooring, you need to use thick or high-grade sheets and ensure the joists are close to each other.

 Although OSB sheets resist water initially due to the adhesive, they can soak up the moisture after continued exposure.
-When they become saturated, OSB will swell and expand.
-It doesn’t normally return to the previous size when dry.
+When they become saturated, OSB garage walls will swell and expand.
+It doesn’t typically return to the previous size when dry.
 Drying also takes some time.